deep379k/Frontend-Project/README.md

 🚀 Project Name

-A modern frontend application built with React to deliver a fast, responsive, and user-friendly interface.
+A modern frontend web page built with React to deliver a fast, responsive, and user-friendly interface.

 ✨ Features